 Josep Magem 1970s Clamp Lamp

-Materials: Perforated white painted metal (iron) half round lampshade, also white on the inside.
-Black gooseneck and parts.
-Built-in dimmer in the round base.
+Materials: White painted half round metal (iron) lampshade, also white on the inside.
+Perforated with elongated slots.
+Black goose-neck and parts.
+Built-in dimmer in the round base with a black rotary knob.
 Anthracite coloured clamp.
 Some metal parts.
-White painted Bakelite socket.
+White painted Bakelite E27 socket.

 Lampshade: 16 cm / 6.29”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Madom, Carrer de Ginebra 7-9, Barcelona, Spain.